How Much Bargaining Power Do Workers Have?

 5. High rates of unemployment give firms greater choice in choosing workers.

-Factors Which increase Bargaining power for workers
+Factors which increase Bargaining power for workers

 • Unique skills and qualifications.
 A worker with more unique skills will have a greater impact on wage determination.
 A professional footballer can command a high wage because his ability can make a huge difference to the earning power of the club.
 In football clubs, the wage bill often becomes the biggest cost for a club – because skilled labour is everything.

 • Trades Unions.
 A well organised union can bargain for higher wages.
-This is especially true when they have some leverage, such as the threat of strikes or go slows.
+This is especially true when they have some leverage, such as the threat of strikes or go-slows.

 • Importance of labour to the firm.
 In some firms, labour is the most important factor of production.
 E.g. in a legal firm, the ability of lawyers will make a big difference to the success of a firm.
 In some manufacturing firms, improved technology may mean labour becomes a much smaller share of costs.

-Who has more Bargaining Power Firms or Workers?
+Who has more bargaining power firms or workers?

 Apart from rare cases of real union power, I would say generally firms have more bargaining power in setting wages.
-In all the jobs I’ve worked at, I never been involved in determining wages.
+In all the jobs I’ve worked at, I have never been involved in determining wages.
 The firm set wages and conditions, and you accept it or not.
 I think for the majority of workers, it is like this.
 True, workers can move to other jobs, but there are real costs and difficulties in switching jobs.

 However, most firms are conscious of the need to attract good workers, so wages can often be pushed up by market forces.

 Clearly this process depends on the type of job.
-With skilled jobs creating greater incentive to push up wages.
+With skilled jobs creating a greater incentive to push up wages.

 Wages Sticky Downwards

 Another factor is that workers may struggle to increase wages, but they have more success in preventing wage cuts.
 For example, since the credit crunch, wages have not fallen – despite a rise in unemployment.
 There is considerable evidence that wages are sticky downwards.
-This may be due to the fact firms are reluctant to cut nominal wages because of adverse impact on labour productivity.
+This may be due to the fact firms are reluctant to cut nominal wages because of the adverse impact on labour productivity.

 wage